coderanger/rackspace_devex_jobs/engineering-manager.md

 The team operates on the bleeding edge - from containers, to emerging tools, techniques and other technologies this is a chance to make a strategic impact not just to one team and company - but for the wider developer community!

 If you believe in helping define, lead, and drive strategies focused on the technical end user, as well as leading and growing a team of senior software developers, then we want to talk to you!

+**This position is available to remote (US) workers and can additionally include relocation to one of Rackspace's US offices in Austin TX, San Antonio TX, San Francisco, CA or Blacksburg, VA**

 ### Ideal candidates:
 * Highly collaborative in nature and able to advocate for customer needs.
 * Have experience supporting and and leading the development of tools, solutions and strategies for technical customers.
 * Proven ability to lead, coach, mentor, and grow developers.